MaoMaoCV/maomaocv.github.io/_posts/2023-10-15-recent-updates.markdown

 [AI Short]()

 I want you to rate every prompt from 1-10.
-Tell me hwo the prompt could be improved.
+Tell me how the prompt could be improved.
 If it is below 7 generate a better prompt.
 If it is 7 or above, execute the prompt.

 ---

-Image Prompt Example:
+***Image Prompt Example:***

 Create a photo-realistic full body portrait of young woman standing amongst a field of sunflowers.
 Use light and shadow to capture the delicate contours of her face and the intricate details of her hair.